huajianmao/pyleet/README.md

   It also holds the test cases for the solution.
  - `src/utils`: contains some of the utilities for the Leetcode solutions.
  - `Makefile`: You may run `make init` first to run the dependencies, and test your solutions with `make test`.
+  The `make check` will check the code style first then run `make test`.
+  It will run `make check` by default.

 <details><summary>Source Code Layout</summary>